Giskard-AI/giskard-hub/script-docs/hub/guide/manage-datasets.rst

 - The agent should mention its references.

-- The agent should cite its references using the format [reference 1] for reference 1 and should not create a list, for example, [reference 1][reference 2][reference 3].
+- The agent should cite its references using the format [reference 1] for reference 1.

+- The agent should not create a list, for example, [reference 1][reference 2][reference 3].

 **Policies for Adversarial Questions**